puppetlabs/puppetlabs-stdlib/README.md

 Returns:
   Boolean(0) # OS is below the given version.
-  Boolean(1) # OS is equal to or grater than the given version.
+  Boolean(1) # OS is equal to or greater than the given version.

 #### `parsejson`